eludi/arcajs/README.md

 arcajs offers further ways to configure and simplify application startup via a manifest file.
-This also opens up additional deployment options, for example packaging all assets into a zip archive and even linking everyting together into a single executable, as described in [PACKAGING.md](doc/PACKAGING.md).
+This also opens up additional deployment options, for example packaging all assets into a zip archive and even linking everything together into a single executable, as described in [PACKAGING.md](doc/PACKAGING.md).

 If you want to deploy your application on the web, you currently have to put all